 To help you apply any or all of these glazing techniques check out Ultimate Pottery Glazing Tools & Supplies Guide

 Dipping is useful when you need a single layer to cover the whole piece.
 Glaze trailing, sponging, stippling, and spattering are useful when you want to decorate the piece.
 Brushing, spraying, and dripping are useful in both cases.
 Wax resist is different from all of these.
-It protects the parts that don’t need glaze on.
+It protects the parts that don’t need a glaze on.

 Some of these techniques are harder than others.
 All of them give different results and textures.
 The method you choose to glaze your pottery ultimately depends upon how you want to decorate your pottery.
-No matter which one or way you choose, you will always create a unique piece of pottery.
+No matter which way you choose, you will always create a unique piece of pottery.